Ymir Mountain

 Rockfall – there is a risk of falling rock below Ymir Peak, especially if other hikers are on the route.

-After leaving behind the car, walk past the Whitewater Ski Lodge to ascend the ‘Lower Sluice Box’ run, aiming straight for Ymir Mountain.
-There is an old rough road ascending the ski run which quickly narrows into a footpath.
+After leaving behind the car, walk through the parking lots and past the winter Whitewater Ski Lodge to ascend the ‘Lower Sluice Box’ run, aiming straight for Ymir Mountain.
+There is a rough road ascending the ski run which narrows into a footpath which is the Silver King Trail.

 Walking up the meadows of the Lower Sluice Box Run

-The ‘Lower Sluice Box’ run winds pleasantly through meadows before intersecting with a road.
-The trail steps onto the road, walks up about 10m, then promptly steps off the road again at the end of a switchback.
+The Silverking Trail winds pleasantly through wet meadows before intersecting with a road.
+The trail steps onto the road, walks up about 10m, then promptly steps off the road again at the end of a switchback, heading towards Ymir Peak.
+Look for the signed junction at 1.5km.

 Hiking up the Bowl